 Coming from a military family he spent his early years bouncing from city to city across the U.S.A. trying to find a place he could call home.
 After his father left the service his final stomping grounds was Las Vegas NV or better known as “Sin City”.
 By the time he turned 19, Half Deezy had fathered a child.
 While music was his first priority he decided to serve in the US Army in order to provide for his baby daughter.

-Serving in Iraq he was forced to endure the thunder of mortar shelling, fire fights and the unrelenting ravages of war.
+Serving in Iraq he was forced to endure the thunder of mortar shelling one of the unrelenting ravages of war.
 Completing his tour of duty Half Deezy returned to the states, but not completely unscathed.
-Diagnosed with PTSD (Post Traumatic Stress Disorder) the artist now uses his music as a form of self-therapy and a coping mechanism to deal with that crippling condition.
+Diagnosed with Intermittent Explosive Disorder ( Depression/Anxiety and adjustment disorder) the artist now uses his music as a form of self-therapy and a coping mechanism to deal with that crippling condition.
 Each and every day is a battle.

 Now, after almost ten years of military service Half Deezy is hanging up his uniform to make music a full time job.
 To paraphrase a speech from the late, great General Douglas MacArthur: Old soldiers never die, but an artist like Half Deezy sure as hell’s not going to fade away anytime soon.”